 - Inventory management;

 - Returns processing.

 Using RPA tools in these instances can dramatically improve cycle time, capacity, speed and asset efficiency, ultimately leading to the increased customer, employee and supplier satisfaction levels.
 As well, RPA helps reduce the number of human errors and brings significant cost savings to the table.
-A study conducted by the indicates that RPA technology can help businesses attain:
+A study conducted by the Chartered Institute of Procurement and Supply indicates that RPA technology can help businesses attain: